huggingface/blog/if.md

 ## Conclusion

 IF in 32-bit floating point precision uses 40 GB of weights in total.
-We showed how using only open source models and libraries, IF can be ran on a free-tier Google Colab instance.
+We showed how using only open source models and libraries, IF can be run on a free-tier Google Colab instance.

 The ML ecosystem benefits deeply from the sharing of open tools and open